multiOTP/multiotp/README.md

  multiotp -ldap-users-list     : print the list of selected the AD/LDAP users multiotp -ldap-users-sync     : launch the AD/LDAP synchronization
-                                 (will check first if a lock file is present)
+                                 (will check first if a lock file is present) multiotp -sync-delete-retention-days=days of retention before deleting a no more existing AD/LDAP user
+                                      (0=disable only the user, do not delete)

 Backup/restore commands: